This post may contain affiliate links. Please read our disclosure policy.

 Baked ziti with ricotta is a decadent Italian delicacy that rises high above many typical pasta recipes.
 Though simple to assemble, this ziti pasta exudes sophistication and confidence in all its splendor.
 People will think you spent hours in the kitchen.

-There are plenty of recipes for this hearty classic, but none as divinely inspired as this.
+There are plenty of recipes for this hearty classic, but none as divinely inspired as this (IMHO!).
 The melty mozzarella topping, Italian meat sauce, and beautiful ricotta filling are broken into bite-sized portions by the amiable ziti pasta.
 It’s enough to make you salivate.
-Baked Ziti with Ricotta is perfect for a cozy family dinner or a decadent potluck course.
+Baked ziti with ricotta is perfect for a cozy family dinner or a decadent potluck course.

-If you love delicious cheesy baked pasta as much as we do, I hope you’ll try our quick and easy weeknight ravioli lasagna, shortcut cannelloni and stuffed shells, and my five cheese ziti al forno!
-I promise your family will love them all!! ♥
+If you love delicious cheesy baked pasta as much as we do, I hope you’ll try our quick and easy weeknight ravioli lasagna, shortcut cannelloni, and shortcut stuffed shells.
+For more hearty, oven-baked dinner ideas, browse my complete collection of Casserole Recipes.

 What I Love About Baked Ziti with Ricotta Recipe